hindutva/hindutva.github.io/paganology/mediterranian/philosophy/platonism/_intro.md

 ## Intro

-They are very valuable to us due to their explanation of the nature of the deva-s and their virile defence of polytheism.
+They are very valuable to us due to their:
+- explanation of the nature of the deva-s,
+- their expression of and feeling for the emergence of the world with all its order as emergent harmoniously from an ideal world,
+- their virile defence of polytheism.

-"Neoplatonism absorbed, appropriated, and creatively harmonized almost the entire Hellenic tradition of philosophy, religion, and even literature—with the exceptions of Epicureanism and the thoroughgoing corporealism of the Stoics.
-The result of this effort was a grandiose and powerfully persuasive system of thought that reflected upon a millennium of intellectual culture and brought the scientific and moral theories of Plato, Aristotle, and the ethics of the Stoics into fruitful dialogue with literature, myth, and religious practice. "
+"Neoplatonism absorbed, appropriated, and creatively harmonized almost the entire Hellenic tradition of philosophy, religion, and even literature—with the exceptions of Epicureanism and the thoroughgoing corporealism of the Stoics."

 ### Tradition
 Middle Platonists, possibly Hindus ->  Ammonius Saccas (died c.
 AD 265) an apostate -> Plotinus (c.
 205 – c.
 270) of Egypt -> Porphyry (c.
 233–c.
 309) of Syria -> Iamblichus (c.
 245 – c.
 325) of Syria.